NAVEED476/weekday/README.md

 ## Getting Started

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine. `git clone https://github.com/NAVEED476/weekday.git`
-2. Navigate to the project directory in your terminal.
+2. Navigate to the project directory in your terminal. `cd weekday`
 3. Install dependencies using `npm install`.
 4. Start the development server using `npm start`.
 5. Open your web browser and navigate to `http://localhost:3000` to view the application.